oscailte-mc/discipline/spec/proposal.md

 ## Web Panel

 -   Ability for the general public to view [akin to litebans’ viewer see example [here](https://www.roxbot.com/bans/bans.php)]
--   Ability for appeals to be lodged, and for moderators/administrators to be able to see and manage appeals, and have a workflow in-place for dealing with these
+-   Ability for appeals to be lodged, and for moderators/administrators to be able to see and manage appeals, and have a workflow in place for dealing with these
 -   Ability for reports to be made, with a facility for attachments such as screenshots.
 -   Administrator control which allows for pruning, and modifying records from the web panel.
 -   Ability to configure the plugin from the web panel.
 -   Full audit log
--   Built in Vue/Nuxt
+-   Built-in Vue/Nuxt
 -   Authentication [^2]
 -   Hosting
 -   Provide docker images/compose [include DB in here in a compose/stack]